jkcfg/jk/docs/rfc/0000-validate-in-generate.md

 values?

-One reason is that it would make it harder for users to interpose their own validation, unless that were also built into each library.
+One reason is that it would make it harder for users to interpose their own validation, unless that facility were also built into each library.

+Another is that it means intermediate results may get mistakenly validated -- if you are generating configuration from a chart, then adding your own customisations, you would usually want the final result to be validated rather that at some earlier point.

 ## Unresolved questions